 - You can also identify high-quality carpets with knot density.

 - Extremely high-quality pieces are 3mm to 6 mm thick.

 What’s the difference between Persian and Oriental area rugs?

 First, these artisan carpets differ in the location where weavers made them.
 Persian rugs are produced in Iran, while Oriental carpets are made in China, India, Egypt, Pakistan, or Afghanistan.

 Persian and Oriental area rugs also have different designs.
 Most Persian carpet designs can have symmetrical or similar forms with all-over, compartment, central medallion, and one-sided patterns.
 Flora and fauna motifs featuring more curved lines are typical Oriental rug designs.

 Cyrus Artisan Rugs Carries the Best Selection of Handmade Persian Rugs in Minneapolis, MN

 With their artistic and varied designs, hand-knotted Persian rugs can give your home, office, or commercial space added charm.
 Cyrus Artisan Rugs lets you find the perfect piece with its curated selection of modern and antique Persian carpets.
-Browse our website today or make an appointment at our Bloomington, MN, showroom to appraise our wide selection of authentic Perisan carpets.
+Browse our website today or make an appointment at our Minneapolis, MN, showroom to appraise our wide selection of authentic Perisan carpets.